<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Why Millennials Continue to Rent

 Millennials are faced with home pricing that outpaces salaries and has for years now.
 Consider that the current median sale price of a home is $238,000.
 Only five years ago, this price sat at $166,000.
-This is a more than a 43% jump.
+This is more than a 43% jump.
 Although highly educated, Millennial salaries are not keeping up with real estate appreciation.

 Student loan debt is like a plague the Millennial generation cannot evade.
 Repaying their education is taking up a significant amount of their income, leaving much less to save for a down payment on a house.
 Take a look at what The CollegeBoard reported about the cost increase of public four-year college education: